Election uncertainty dampens auto sales: FADA

 On monthly retail sales, FADA highlighted that the 2W segment saw notable growth due to improved supply and the increasing demand for 125cc models.
 Positive market sentiments, bolstered by stable fuel prices, a favourable monsoon outlook, festival season demand and the marriage season, contributed to this rise.
 New model launches also helped drive growth, despite some delays in supply.
 The 2W sales grew by 33.21 per cent year-on-year (YoY) to 16,43,510 units in April as compared with 12,33,763 units in April 2023.

 The PV category also experienced double-digit YoY growth, supported by enhanced model availability and favourable market sentiment, particularly around festivals like Navratri and Gudi Padwa.
-Sales rose by 16 per cent YoY to 3,35,123 units during the month as against 2,89,056 units in the corresponding month last year.
+Sales rose by 16 per cent YoY to 3,35,123 units during the month (2,89,056 units).

 “Despite the strong bookings and customer flow, the high competition, excess supply and discounting presented challenges for sustained growth.
 Additionally, the lack of new models in some portfolios impacted market traction,” Singhania said.